 The modifications to the RFG information collection requirements in this rule have been submitted for approval to the Office of Management and Budget (OMB) under the Paperwork Reduction Act, 44 U.S.C.
 3501 et seq.
-The Information Collection Request (ICR) document prepared by EPA has been assigned EPA ICR number 1591.21, OMB control number 2060-0277.
+The information collection requirements are not enforceable until OMB approves them.

-This proposed rule addresses certain adverse impacts on refiners and importers of RBOB under the current rule and provides these refiners and importers with additional flexibility to comply with the regulations.
+This rule addresses certain adverse impacts on refiners and importers of RBOB under the current rule and provides these refiners and importers with additional flexibility to comply with the regulations.
 The flexibility afforded under this rule is optional.
 Modest information collection requirements in the form gasoline surveys of oxygenate blending facilities are required for those parties who avail themselves of the flexibility provided in this rule.
 It is estimated that refiners and importers who choose this option will save, at a minimum, half of the cost they would incur if they complied with the existing QA requirements.

 The estimated total hourly burden per respondent for the gasoline surveys is 20 hours.
 The estimated total hourly burden for all respondents is 700 hours (35 respondents maximum).
-The estimated hourly cost is estimated to be \$71 per hour.
+The hourly cost is estimated to be \$71 per hour.
 The total estimated cost per respondent for the gasoline surveys is \$1,420.
 The total estimated cost for all respondents is \$49,700.
 In addition, the gasoline survey requirement is estimated to require purchase of services costs to industry of approximately \$220,000, assuming that refiners and importers in all potentially affected RFG areas choose the compliance option under this rule.

-This rule would provide flexibility for transmix processors and transmix blenders to produce gasoline under certain circumstances without having to meet all of EPA's standards for refiners.
-Transmix processors would be allowed to recover gasoline from transmix that does not need to be included in their compliance calculations, under certain circumstances.
-Transmix blenders would be provided with the additional flexibility to blend transmix at any rate and at any location, provided the endpoint of their transmix-blended gasoline does not exceed 437 degrees Fahrenheit.
-However, in order to ensure the endpoint of the transmix-blended gasoline does not exceed 437 degrees, transmix blenders would be required to either test every batch of transmixblended gasoline or submit a petition to EPA documenting that they maintain an oversight program that will prevent the endpoint of transmix-blended gasoline from exceeding 437 degrees.
-This proposed rule would codify existing practices designed to ensure that products transported by pipelines meet existing downstream standards.
+This rule provides flexibility for transmix processors and transmix blenders to produce gasoline under certain circumstances without having to meet all of EPA's standards for refiners.
+Transmix processors are allowed to recover gasoline from transmix that does not need to be included in their compliance calculations, under certain circumstances.
+Transmix blenders are provided with the additional flexibility to blend transmix at any rate and at any location, provided the endpoint of their transmix-blended gasoline does not exceed 437 degrees Fahrenheit.
+However, in order to ensure the endpoint of the transmix-blended gasoline does not exceed 437 degrees, transmix blenders will be required to either test every batch of transmixblended gasoline or submit a petition to EPA documenting that they maintain an oversight program that will prevent the endpoint of transmix-blended gasoline from exceeding 437 degrees.
+These requirements codify existing practices designed to ensure that products transported by pipelines meet existing downstream standards.

 EPA estimates that approximately 25 transmix blenders will submit one-time petitions for approval of their quality testing programs.
 One transmix blender estimated that they would need 1-2 person-weeks to prepare a petition for EPA approval.
-For calculating the burden and cost of this rule, EPA has estimated that the average labor cost would be \$71/hour, and that each petition would take 2 person-weeks (80 hours) to prepare.
+For calculating the burden and cost of this rule, EPA has estimated that the average labor cost will be \$71/hour, and that each petition will take 2 person-weeks (80 hours) to prepare.
 Multiplying the average labor cost by the total time required to prepare each petition (80 hours) by the total number of petitions (25) results in a total respondent cost of \$142,000.